Pears nutrition: glycemic index, calories, weight loss and diets

-It has been shown that pear extract supplementation ameliorates diet‐induced obesity and associated metabolic complications.
+Pear extract supplementation has been shown to ameliorate diet‐induced obesity and associated metabolic complications.
 Both pear fruits and malaxinic acid, found in a pear’s composition, suggest health-beneficial effects that counteract these diseases (11).

-Diets rich with various fruits and vegetables have been associated with lowered risk of developing cancer.
+Diets rich in various fruits and vegetables have lowered the risk of developing cancer.

-Higher consumption of pears has been studied to lead to decreased lung cancer incidence (13).
+Higher consumption of pears has been studied to decrease lung cancer incidence (13).

-As healthy as a pear can be, it can also be hazardous for people who are intolerant to it.
+As healthy as a pear can be, it can also be hazardous for people who are intolerant of it.

 There are two different types of pear allergies.
-The first form is called birch-fruit syndrome and is a form of cross reactivity between birch pollen and fruit such as pears.
-This allergy is more common in the North of Europe and the allergen that causes it is not tolerant to high temperatures.
+The first form is called birch-fruit syndrome and is a form of cross-reactivity between birch pollen and fruit such as pears.
+This allergy is more common in the North of Europe, and the allergen that causes it is intolerant to high temperatures.
 This means that people with a birch-pear allergy can often eat pears in cooked forms.
-This allergy also has been found to commonly have cross reactions within other fruits, such as apples, apricots, cherry, melon, banana, nuts, etc (16).
+This allergy also has been found to commonly have cross-reactions within other fruits, such as apples, apricots, cherries, melons, bananas, nuts, etc. (16).

-The second form of this allergy often causes more severe reactions and has no cross sensitivity to birch pollen.
-However people with this allergy are commonly also allergic to peaches.
-The peel of the fruit can be more allergenic than the flesh and the allergen survives processing, so even cooking does not destroy it.
+The second form of this allergy often causes more severe reactions and has no cross-sensitivity to birch pollen.
+However, people with this allergy are commonly also allergic to peaches.
+The fruit’s peel can be more allergenic than the flesh, and the allergen survives processing, so even cooking does not destroy it.
 This allergy is more common in Mediterranean countries (16).